fcampelo/DEMO/README.md

       journal = {Information Sciences}
     }

+The description of the methods and examples of use are available in the [Read me.pdf](https://github.com/ORCSLab/DEMO/blob/master/Read%20me.pdf) file.

 ### References
 1. T Robic and B Filipic.
 DEMO: Differential evolution for multiobjective optimization.
 Evolutionary Multi-Criterion Optimization, 520–533, 2005.